-The SUMM Project is a five-year, $15 million project funded by Global Affairs Canada funded project that launched in April 2016.
-The ultimate objective is to strengthen the capacity and organizational management of Ethiopia’s Ministry of Mines, Petroleum and Natural Gas (MoMPNG) at operational and strategic levels.
-The project’s overall objectives are to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia.
+The SUMM Project is a five-year, Global Affairs Canada funded project that launched in April 2016.
+The ultimate objective is to strengthen the capacity and organizational management of Ethiopia’s MoMP at operational and strategic levels.
+The Project includes four Strategic Outcomes in order to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia, the Project aims to: